azzaea/admixture/README.md

 #### Arguments

-Input **X** is an n x p genotype matrix, where n is the number of samples and p is the number of biallic genetic markers.
-Genotypes are represented as allele counts, so all entries must be 0, 1 or
-2. Missing values (NA) are also allowed.
+Input <code>X</code> is an n x p genotype matrix, where n is the number of samples and p is the number of biallic genetic markers.
+Genotypes are represented as allele counts, so all entries must be 0, 1 or 2.
+Missing values (NA) are also allowed.

-Input **K** is a model parameter specifying the number of ancestral populations.
+Input <code>K</code> is a model parameter specifying the number of ancestral populations.

-Input **z** is a vector giving the population of origin (an integer between 1 and K) for each of the samples, or NA is the sample is unlabeled.
+Input <code>z</code> is a vector giving the population of origin (an integer between 1 and K) for each of the samples, or NA is the sample is unlabeled.
 If z is set to NULL, or is not specified, all samples are treated as unlabeled.

-Input **e** specifies the probably of a genotype error.
+Input <code>e</code> specifies the probably of a genotype error.
 It must be a positive number.
 It can be small (e.g., 1e-6), but note that small values tend to increase convergence time of the EM algorithm.

-Input **a** specifies the strength of the L0-penalty term that encourages sparsity in the admixture estimates.
+Input </code>a</code> specifies the strength of the L0-penalty term that encourages sparsity in the admixture estimates.
 By default, a = 0, which means that the L0-penalty term has no effect, and the maximum-likelihood estimate is returned.
 I have implemented a procedure for choosing the L0-penalty strength using cross-validation, but this procedure isn't demonstrated yet in this code.
-For some details on this cross-validation, see function **calc.geno.error**.
+For some details on this cross-validation, see function
+<code>calc.geno.error</code>.

-Inputs **F** and **Q** are the initial estimates of the population allele frequencies and admixture proportions, respectively.
+Inputs <code>F</code> and <code>Q</code> are the initial estimates of the population allele frequencies and admixture proportions, respectively.
 If these inputs aren't specified, these model parameters are randomly initialized.
+By default, both <code>F</code> and
+<code>Q</code> are fitted to the data.
+However, it is possible to fix
+either the allele frequencies or admixture proportions by setting
+<code>update.F = FALSE</code> or <code>update.Q = FALSE</code>.
+For
-For more details on F and Q, see below.
+more details on F and Q, see below.

+admixture.em <-
+  function (
+            init.iter = 40,
+            max.iter = 1e4, tol = 0.001) {

+Inputs <code>init.iter</code>, <code>max.iter</code> and
+<code>tol</code> control the optimization settings.
+The optimization
+is performed in two stages: the first stage finds a good global initialization of the model parameters by making a fixed number of EM updates that are scaled by the quasi-Newton approximation to the Hessian (<code>method = "qn"</code> in turboem); the second stage uses the DECME method (<code>method = "decme"</code> in turboem) to converge to a fixed point of the objective function.
+The convergence tolerance of the second stage is controlled by <code>tol<code>;
-Input argument **tol** specifies the convergence tolerance of the EM iterates.
-Convergence is reached when the maximum absolute difference between the parameters at two successive iterations is less than the specified tolerance.
-Input **max.iter** specifies the maximum number of turboEM iterations.
+specifically, the algorithm terminates when the difference between the log-likelihood between two successive iterations is less than
+<code>n*tol</code>, where n is the number of samples.
+Input
+<code>max.iter</code> specifies the maximum number of iterations in
+the second stage.

-There are two variations to the M-step update for Q. When the number of ancestral populations is small (e.g., K < 20), it is feasible to compute the optimal solution exactly by exhaustively calculating the posterior probability for each possible choice of nonzero admixture proportions.
-Setting **exact.q = TRUE** activates this option.
+There are two variations to the M-step update for Q when a > 0.
+When the number of ancestral populations is small (e.g., K < 20), it is feasible to compute the optimal solution exactly by exhaustively calculating the posterior probability for each possible choice of nonzero admixture proportions.
+Setting <code>exact.q = TRUE</code>
+activates this option.
 However, for larger K, it is not feasible to compute the exact solution because the number of ways of choosing nonzero admixture proportions is too large.
+Instead, setting
-Instead, setting **exact.q = FALSE** computes an approximate solution using simulated annealing.
-In this case, it is necessary to set input **T**.
-For an explanation of T, see function **update.q.sparse.approx**.
+<code>exact.q = FALSE</code> computes an approximate solution using
+simulated annealing.
+In this case, it is necessary to set input

-Input argument "method" specifies which turboEM algorithm to use.
-For now, only the "em" and "squarem" algorithms are allowed.
-See **help(turboem)** for more details.
+<code>T</code>.
+For an explanation of T, see function
+<code>update.q.sparse.approx</code>.

-Finally, **mc.cores** is the input to mclapply specifying the number of cores to use in the multicore versions of the E and M-steps.
+Finally, <code>mc.cores</code> is the input to mclapply specifying the number of cores to use in the multicore versions of the E and M-steps.

 #### Value

 The return value is a list with three elements:

-**F**, the p x K matrix of population-specific allele frequency estimates;
+<code>F</code>, the p x K matrix of population-specific allele
+frequency estimates;

-**Q**, the n x K matrix of admixture proportions, where n is the number of individuals (samples).
+<code>Q</code>, the n x K matrix of admixture proportions, where n is the
+number of individuals (samples).
 For labeled samples, the admixture proportions are Q[i,k] = 1 for z[i] = k.

-**turboem**, the output from function turboem.
+<code>loglikelihood<code>, the log-likelihood at each iteration of
+TurboEM.